Florida International University: Athletics

 Florida International University has seventeen varsity sports teams, named the Panthers.
 The athletic colors for the Panthers are blue and gold, and they compete in the NCAA Division I as part of Conference USA in all sports.
 Three main sports facilities serve as home venues for Panther athletics.
-The Panthers football team plays at Riccardo Silva Stadium ("The Cage"), the men and women's basketball and volleyball teams play at the Ocean Bank Convocation Center, and the men's baseball team plays at Infinity Insurance Park.
+The Panthers football team plays at Pitbull Stadium ("The Cage"), the men and women's basketball and volleyball teams play at the Ocean Bank Convocation Center, and the men's baseball team plays at Infinity Insurance Park.
 Other athletics venues include the Aquatic Center, Tennis Complex, softball fields, and various other recreational fields.
 On July 1, 2013, FIU became a member of Conference USA.

 Traditional rivals of the FIU Panthers include Florida Atlantic University and the University of Miami.
 The Panthers football team competes in the Shula Bowl, an annual football game played for the Don Shula Award against in-state rival Florida Atlantic University.
 Due to this competition, the rivalry between the two schools has grown, with the rivalry extending into the men's baseball and basketball teams as well.

-The Panthers football team plays home games at Riccardo Silva Stadium, nicknamed "The Cage", and are currently coached by Mike MacIntyre.
+The Panthers football team plays home games at Riccardo Silva Stadium, nicknamed "The Cage".
 In 2005, the Panthers moved to the Sun Belt Conference, making their transition from Division I-FCS to Division I-FBS complete.
 In their first season in the conference, the Panthers began by finishing 5–6.
 The football program has one conference title to date—in 2010, when it won the Sun Belt Conference title and played in the Little Caesars Pizza Bowl against Toledo, winning late in the fourth quarter.
 The FIU men's basketball team has one NCAA tournament appearance to its record.
-Currently coached by Jeremy Ballard, past coaches include Isiah Thomas and Richard Pitino.

-FIU's athletics department has produced many professional and Olympic athletes, including current players in Major League Baseball, Major League Soccer, National Basketball Association, National Football League and the Women's National Basketball Association.
+Alumni of the FIU athletics program include many professional and Olympic athletes, including current players in Major League Baseball, Major League Soccer, National Basketball Association, National Football League and the Women's National Basketball Association.
 Notable alumni include Mike Lowell, Raja Bell, Carlos Arroyo, and Tayna Lawrence.

 Notable alumni

-FIU currently has over 275,000 alumni around the world in more than 138 countries.
-FIU graduates more than 10,000 students a year.
+FIU has over 275,000 alumni around the world in more than 138 countries.
+The university graduates more than 10,000 students a year.
 Alumni services is run by the Florida International University Alumni Association, which sponsors numerous alumni events, galas, and ceremonies annually.